This post may contain affiliate links. Please read my disclosure policy.

 - Adjust oven rack to lower-middle position.
 Preheat oven to 300 degrees F.

-- Brush a 12-inch round baking pan with the melted butter.
+- Brush a 12-inch round baking pan with melted butter.
 Set aside.

 - Carefully unfold the phyllo onto a large cutting board.
 Gently smooth out the phyllo with your hands to flatten.
 Place the baking pan on top of the phyllo stack.
 Using the pan as a guide, cut the stack of phyllo to fit the pan.
 You will need about 30 round sheets of phyllo for this recipe.
 Cover the phyllo with plastic wrap, then a damp kitchen towel to prevent drying.
 Set aside.